 There is some evidence that children can lose some fitness and increase their body mass index (BMI) during a summer break.
 So, children aged 5 and over should be physically active for at least 60 minutes every day.

-According to raisingchildren.net.au, busy work schedules, lack of space and screen time can get in the way of physical activity.
+According to raisingchildren.net.au, busy work schedules, lack of space and screen time — on devices such as TVs and tablets — can get in the way of physical activity.
 If you can’t get out to a park, consider talking to neighbours with young children about sharing the supervision of play time outside or in a safe street.

 If your child has a physical disability that makes it hard for them to be active, a physiotherapist or occupational therapist can help them find ways to be involved in games and sport and to incorporate strength-building activities into daily life.